GitoriousLispBackup/eql/examples/OpenGL/README.txt

 [Windows]
     - ASDF: you may need to set the environment variable XDG_CACHE_HOME to a path with no spaces
-    - MSVC compiler: an adapted version of cl-opengl (including all dependencies + other packages) can be found here: http://createuniverses.googlecode.com/files/packages.zip
+    - MSVC: an adapted version of cl-opengl (including all dependencies + other packages) can be found here: http://createuniverses.googlecode.com/files/packages.zip

 RUN
+===

 ../../eql run.lisp